yesblogger/python_automation/README.md

 # python_automation

-Scripts to automate digital marketing tasks.
+These are scripts to automate my day to day office works.
+Using these scripts, I automate my lead generation processes.